 Forty Seven (FTSV) Received its Third Buy in a Row

-After Roth Capital and Mizuho Securities gave Forty Seven (NASDAQ: FTSV) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Mark Breidenbach reiterated a Buy rating on Forty Seven today and set a price target of $60.00.
-The company’s shares closed last Monday at $41.15, close to its 52-week high of $45.39.
+After Roth Capital and Mizuho Securities gave Forty Seven (NASDAQ: FTSV) a Buy rating last month, the company received another Buy, this time from JonesTrading.
+Analyst Soumit Roy reiterated a Buy rating on Forty Seven today.
+The company’s shares closed last Monday at $42.78, close to its 52-week high of $49.50.

-According to TipRanks.com, Breidenbach is a 4-star analyst with an average return of 8.5% and a 45.5% success rate.
-Breidenbach covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Iovance Biotherapeutics, and Bluebird Bio.
+According to TipRanks.com, Roy is a 5-star analyst with an average return of 23.4% and a 44.6% success rate.
+Roy covers the Healthcare sector, focusing on stocks such as Adaptimmune Therapeutics, Aeglea Biotherapeutics, and Mirati Therapeutics.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Forty Seven with a $41.75 average price target, a 13.1% upside from current levels.
+Currently, the analyst consensus on Forty Seven is a Strong Buy with an average price target of $46.75, implying a 0.3% upside from current levels.
 In a report issued on January 7, Roth Capital also reiterated a Buy rating on the stock with a $55.00 price target.

 See today’s analyst top recommended stocks >>